Planning your visit

 There is an interval of twenty minutes.

-- A licensed bar, operated by Blue Collar Street Food, is open before the show and during the interval.
+- A licensed bar will be open before the show and during the interval.

 - Toilets are available on site.

 - In the case of rain, a shortened version may be presented.

 - The Abbey Ruins will have theatre-style allocated seating; it is not necessary to bring anything to sit on.

 Reading Abbey Ruins, Abbey St, Reading RG1 3BA

 Access is from Chestnut Walk, over the footbridge and across the street if coming from Queens Road Car Park.
 If coming from the station, cross the Forbury Gardens, walk under the arch of the Abbey Gateway and turn left at the boittom of Abbey St. There will be no access from Forbury Gardens or Abbots Walk.

 What to Bring

 An Open Air production is always a wonderful way to experience theatre - here are some tips to help you to have the best time possible:

 - Warm clothing – Because the production is in the open air, it can become quite cool by the end of the performance, even on hot July days.
 Just in case it gets a bit too chilly, bring a jumper or a blanket so you can wrap up warm if you need to...